Better Flood Nerd Logo

 The "Big Name" Illusion: Why Your Current Agent Might Not Have a Choice

-For homeowners in Milwaukee, Green Bay, and Madison, as well as across Waukesha, Racine, and Washington Counties, it’s a common surprise to find out that “Big Name” insurance isn’t always what it seems.
+For homeowners in Milwaukee, Green Bay, and Madison, as well as across Waukesha County, Racine County, and Washington County, Wisconsin, it’s a common surprise to find out that “Big Name” insurance isn’t always what it seems.

 If you have a flood policy with State Farm, Progressive, Nationwide, Allstate, or most other major carriers, you aren’t actually buying their insurance.
 You are buying a government NFIP policy that they are simply reselling for a fee.
 While these are great companies, their “private” flood options in Wisconsin are often non-existent—meaning they are legally bound to give you the same government rates, the same $250k limits, and the same basement exclusions as everyone else.